foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

     cli.parse(process.argv);

-## I'm Loading Everything Every Time
+## I'm Loading Everything, Every Time

 The problem is simply that in `index.js`, I'm pulling in the dependencies for the entire application and loading them all synchronously before parsing the command.
 So, even if you're looking for the help screen, when the app runs, this is what would be loaded: